Kyphosis: A Sports Fan's Injury

 Dangers of Being a Sports Betting Fan

-The negative effects of Kyphosis, other than aesthetics, are back pain, stiffness in the neck and shoulders and increased risk of back injury.
-Essentially, when you spend too much time on your computer watching, betting or reading about sport, you actually risk degrading your own performance.
-Developing Kyphosis undoubtedly impacts on your ability to perform certain movements, as well as increases your risk of further injury.
+The negative effects of Kyphosis, other than aesthetics, are back pain, stiffness in the neck and shoulders, and increased risk of a back injury.
+When you spend too much time on your computer watching, betting, or reading about a sport, you risk degrading your performance.
+Developing Kyphosis impacts your ability to perform specific movements, as well as increases your risk of further injury.
 So, avoiding it should be the goal of every sports fan.

-While it is easy to say that "maintaining correct posture" is essential, it is extremely easy to fall into bad habits.
-Because of this, you need to constantly reset yourself and perform certain exercises in order to align your spine in the correct way.
-In addition to purchasing an ergonomic chair and positioning your computer at the correct height, noted trainer and mobility expert Steve Maxwell suggests performing four exercises in order to combat kyphosis:
+While it is easy to say that "maintaining correct posture" is essential, it is straightforward to fall into bad habits.
+Because of this, you need to continually reset yourself and perform specific exercises to align your spine correctly.
+In addition to purchasing an ergonomic chair and positioning your computer at the correct height, noted trainer and mobility expert Steve Maxwell suggests performing four exercises to combat kyphosis:

-Becoming a better physical specimen in order to bet on sport or simply watch it via your computer may not seem like a big deal, but when you consider the importance of the spine's alignment it can become a major issue.
-Although you may be able to cope with a stiff neck or a tweaked back when you are at home, Kyphosis will really become an issue when you try to engage in the sport you love.
+Becoming a better physical specimen to bet on sport or watch it via your computer may not seem like a big deal.
+Still, when you consider the importance of the spine's alignment, it can become a significant issue.
+Although you may be able to cope with a stiff neck or a tweaked back when you are at home, Kyphosis will become an issue when you try to engage in the sport you love.

-Performing at your best is not simply about what you do in the gym or the sporting arena, it is about your approach to life.
-As our culture becomes ever more dependent on computers, the risk of postural defects such as kyphosis become more relevant and something you need to combat at every opportunity.
+Performing at your best is not merely about what you do in the gym or the sporting arena; it is about your approach to life.
+As our culture becomes ever more dependent on computers, the risk of postural defects such as kyphosis becomes more relevant and something you need to combat at every opportunity.

 About the Author

-Alex Johnson is a freelance journalists who writes for the likes of Huffington Post and some of the larger sports publishers.
+Alex Johnson is a freelance journalist who writes for the likes of Huffington Post and some of the larger sports publishers.